Hop-on Hop-off Bosphorus Boat Tour

 How To Get There?

 Take the T1 line to the Kabataş station.
 Walk past the gas station and you will find the port on your right hand side.
-Please present your pass ID to the small wooden window in the pier.
+Please present your pass ID to the ONLINE TICKET COLLECTION POINT window in the pier.

 - Your first boarding must be at the pier of Kabataş